-With the Multi-Instance support the user is now able to run as many cameras and inspection programs as the PC hardware can handle.
-It does not matter if the cameras are from a different maker, have different interfaces or are color or gray sensor or even themal imaging cameras.
+With the Multi-Instance support, the user is now able to run as many cameras and inspection programs as the PC hardware can handle.
+It does not matter if the cameras are from a different maker, have different interfaces or are color or gray sensor or even thermal imaging cameras.
 Any cameras can be combined.

 Another product at the show is the company’s Number Plate Reading with the VECID Deep Learning Tool.
 With the new VECID (= Vehicle Identification) tool the EyeVision software is able to read the number plates on cars or motorbikes, etc. with the state-of-the-art set of algorithms.
 The base of the VECID Deep-Learning-Algorithms is the TensorFlow open source framework and library for training our own models.
 The pretrained networks can be used to classify the image data.